perlajarillo/MostlyPlants101/README.md

-# Bowls 101
+# Mostly Plants 101

 Author: Perla Jarillo

 ## About

-Bowls 101 promotes healthy alimentation by teaching the basics to make bowls in 8 steps.
+Mostly Plants 101 promotes healthy alimentation.
+The first part of this app is the module Bowls 101 that teach the basics to make balanced bowls in 8 steps.

 ## Dependencies and resources: